 Joshua D. Woolley, MD/PhD

-Finally, besides being a gifted researcher, Dr. Woolley is also a dedicated research mentor, clinician, and educator.
-Over the course of his young career, Dr. Woolley has served as a mentor or co-mentor to over 80 research assistants and over 20 postdoctoral fellows.
-Indeed, many of his research assistants have gone on to graduate or medical school.
-Furthermore, Dr. Woolley’s first post-doctoral fellow was recently awarded his own VA Career Development Award and is starting his own laboratory closely affiliated with Dr. Woolley’s.
-Clinically, Dr. Woolley is the Associate Director of the Psychosis clinic at the SFVA where he supervises and trains medical students, psychiatry residents and clinical and research fellows.
-He is also the Co-Director of the first-year medical school psychiatry course, Brain Mind and Behavior.
-Dr. Woolley has been awarded several awards for his dedication to teaching.
-In sum, Dr. Woolley is a truly dedicated mentor and has already contributed significantly to training the next generation of clinicians and scientists.
+In addition to his work as a researcher, Dr. Woolley is also a dedicated mentor, clinician, and educator who enjoys training the next generation of clinicians and scientists.
+Over the course of his career, Dr. Woolley has mentored over 80 research assistants, over 20 postdoctoral fellows and several junior faculty members.
+He is the Associate Director of the Psychosis Clinic at the SFVA where he supervises and trains medical students, psychiatry residents, and clinical and research fellows.
+He has also served as the Co-Director of the first-year medical school psychiatry course Brain Mind and Behavior, and has been given several awards for his dedication to teaching.

-While early in his career, Dr. Woolley has received numerous intramural and extramural awards including the NARSAD Young Investigator Award from the Brain & Behavior Research Foundation, and Young Investigator and travel awards from the California Society for Addiction Medicine, the American Society of Clinical Psychopharmacology, and the American Academy of Addiction Psychiatry.
+Though early in his career, Dr. Woolley has received numerous intramural and extramural awards including the NARSAD Young Investigator Award from the Brain & Behavior Research Foundation, the Young Investigator Award, as well as travel awards from the California Society for Addiction Medicine, the American Society of Clinical Psychopharmacology, and the American Academy of Addiction Psychiatry.
 His work is supported by the Department of Veteran Affairs as well as the Department of Defense and philanthropic support.
-He has also published his work widely in high-impact journals including Schizophrenia Bulletin, Biological Psychiatry, American Journal of Psychiatry and many others.
+He has also published his work widely in high-impact journals including Schizophrenia Bulletin, Biological Psychiatry, and American Journal of Psychiatry, among others.

-Apart from his research life, Josh is happily married and spends much of his free time chasing around his 2 year-old daughter, Nora, around the house and passing along the various dance moves he’s acquired over the years.
+Apart from his research life, Dr. Woolley spends much of his free time chasing around his daughters and cats.